 TherapyWorks ATL is the clinical practice of Eric Fier, MD.
 I'm a board certified psychiatrist, treating children, adolescents, and adults.
 I share my clinical office space with a phenomenal team of creative, dynamic therapists.
 Individually, each practitioner has his/her own clinical practice, reflecting specific areas of interest, skill, and specialization.
 Together, we share a space designed to reflect the way we might experience our inner selves; one that is intimate, engaging, childlike, fanciful, and maybe a just a bit magical.
 My hope is that by abandoning the features that delimit a traditional, sterile office space, we are, together, better able to access the spaces inside ourselves that still hold the innocence and simplicity and joy that remind us of exactly where we need to find our way back to.

-I don’t much understand the way much of Psychiatry is practiced today.
+I don’t quite understand the way much of Psychiatry is practiced today.
 Somewhere around the time that managed care began to transform the field of medicine, an artificial schism between the brain and the mind seemed to emerge: the role of psychiatrist seemed to be arbitrarily compressed into one of pharmacologist alone; psychotherapy became the domain of the non-MD clinician.
 The construct of “split-treatment” was born from this division.
 Patients would see the Psychiatrist for medication and a psychologist, social worker, or counselor for any necessary therapy.
 Hopefully, some communication between the two treating parties would yield some semblance of a unified therapeutic approach.
 In ways I still cannot comprehend, Psychiatrists were supposed to know how to intelligently prescribe medications without necessarily understanding the assorted factors that contributed to how this particular human was developing these particular symptoms.
 How these symptoms manifest; what they represented to the individual; what factors drove their presentation -- all of these were deemed less relevant to the decisions of what and when to prescribe.

 I graduated medical school just as this fissure in the field was emerging.
 Managed Care Organizations seemed to have decided that Depression and Anxiety were to be treated as illness states that required no more personalization of care than the treatment of Hypertension or Diabetes.
 The field of Psychiatry shifted to a model in which every psychiatric symptom could be traced to a faulty synapse or imbalanced neurotransmitter.
 Colleagues would joke about conceptualizing Depression as a “Prozac-Deficiency Syndrome.”
 Advances in Neuroscience seemed to foster an increasingly reductionistic approach to psychiatric care.
 When I started medical school, this was not how I envisioned my role as a healer.
 By the end of my residency training, I was determined not to allow myself to buy into a “damaged-care” model that seemed to be the antithesis of a holistic understanding of illness and wellness.